hraban/log5/website/source/index.md

 ### Getting Log5

-A decent version of log5 has been implemented but be warned that the API is still in flux.
+A decent version of log5 has been implemented and the API has stabilized.
+There may be some additional changes but I expect that they will be small.

 You can help calm the flux by looking at the [darcs][] repository